Brereton, Cheshire: Culture

-The parish has used the legend of Lord Brereton and the bear in inaugurating a unique 'scarecrow festival' called 'The Brereton Bear Festival'.
+The parish has used the legend of Lord Brereton and the bear in 'The Brereton Bear Festival'.
 The legend is that William Brereton killed his valet in a temper after he was interrupted at his meal.
-His punishment was to be a fight with a bear, but the King gave him three days to make a muzzle to contain the bear.
-After three days the bear was let loose on the lord, and luckily for him, the muzzle proved to be successful.
+His punishment was to be a fight with a bear, but the king gave him three days to make a muzzle to contain the bear.
+After three days Brereton faced and muzzled the bear.
 The muzzled bear became the crest on the Brereton coat of arms.

-In 2004, the Church introduced a Bear Festival to the Parish as a means of raising funds for St Oswald's church, which is now held biennially in odd-numbered years.
-Local residents and organisations create displays on the theme of 'Bears' – often with great ingenuity!
-There are prizes for both bear makers and bear hunters.
-The Festival takes place for five weekends during July and August.
-Many bear-themed events are held over the period to raise money for St Oswald's Church and local organizations.
+In 2004, the Church introduced a Bear Festival to the Parish as a means of raising funds for St Oswald's church, which is now held in July and August in odd-numbered years.
+Local residents and organisations create displays on the theme of bears to raise money for St Oswald's Church and local organizations.

 Felicia Hemans's poem The Vassal's Lament for the Fallen Tree of 1824 refers to another legend, one she has from William Camden, that the falling of trees here foretells the death of an heir.